Pomo: Post contact

 There were an estimated 8,000 to 21,000 Pomo among 70 tribes speaking seven Pomo languages at the time of European contact.
 The way of life of the Pomo changed with the arrival of Russians at Fort Ross (1812 to 1841) on the Pacific coastline, and Spanish missionaries and European-American colonists coming in from the south and east.
-The Pomo native to the coastline and Fort Ross were known as the Kashaya.
+The Pomo who lived on the coastline and near Fort Ross were known as the Kashaya.
 They interacted and traded with the Russians.

 The Spanish missionaries stole or enslaved many of the southern Pomo from the Santa Rosa Plain to Mission San Rafael, at present-day San Rafael, between 1821 and 1828.
 Only a few Pomo speakers went to Mission Sonoma, the other Franciscan mission, located on the north side of San Francisco Bay.
 The Pomo who remained in the present-day Santa Rosa area of Sonoma County were often called Cainameros in regional history books from the time of Spanish and Mexican occupation.

 In the Russian River Valley, a missionary colonized and baptized the Makahmo Pomo people of the Cloverdale area.
 Many Pomo left the valley because of this.
 One such group fled to the Upper Dry Creek Area.
 The archeology surveyors of the Lake Sonoma region believe that European and Euro-American encroachment was the reason why Pomo villages became more centralized; the people retreated to the remote valley to band together for defense and mutual support.

 The Pomo suffered from the infectious diseases brought by the Euro-American migrants, including cholera and smallpox.
 They did not have immunity to such diseases and fatalities were high.
 In 1837 a deadly epidemic of smallpox, originating in settlements at Fort Ross, caused numerous deaths of native people in the Sonoma and Napa regions.
 Mission treatment of Pomo was similar to that of slavery, and many Pomo died due to inhospitable living conditions.

 The Russian River Valley was settled in 1850 by the 49ers, and the Lake Sonoma Valley was homesteaded out.
 The US government forced many Pomo on to reservations so that the European-Americans could homestead the former Pomo lands.
 Some Pomo took jobs as ranch laborers; others lived in refugee villages.